abs1010/abs1010/README.md

 My name is Alan and I am an iOS developer who is passionate about Apple products but also likes to learn new technologies and build relations with other tech communities.

+- 🔭 I’m currently working as an iOS Developer at XP.
+Inc.

 Here are some technologies I enjoy learning:
+- Swift
+- SwiftUI
-- Swift/SwiftUI
+- Flutter
 - Node.js
-- C#
-- API rest

-### More about me:
-- 🔭 I’m currently working as an iOS Developer at XP.
-Inc.
-- 🌱 I’m currently learning Node.js and some features of SwiftUI.
-- 💬 Ask me about Swift related projects.
-- ⚡ Fun fact: I like music and soccer.

 ### Reach me out on: